JeevanJames/script-playground/README.md

 # Script playground
-The script-playground is a VSCode-based playground for JavaScript and Typescript in Node and browser environments.
+The script-playground is a Visual Studio Code-based playground for JavaScript and Typescript in Node and browser environments.

+It allows you to run and debug scripts in any of the above-mentioned language and environment combinations.

 ## Getting started
-1. Fork the repository to your own GitHub account.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account.

     > **Note**: You do not need to fork the repository.
 You can clone this original  repository or just download the source to your system.
 However, there are additional benefits if you fork the repository.